albar965/littlenavmap-manual/en/ROUTEDESCR.md

   * `Add cruise speed and altitude instruction`: Add cruise altitude from flight plan and ground speed as set in the flight plan dock window.
   * `Add SID and STAR`: Add SID and STAR names if any are used for departure or arrival.
   * `Add generic SID and STAR`: Add the generic `SID` and `STAR` keywords if no real SID and/or STAR were selected.
+  * `Add Waypoints instead of Airways`: Does not insert any airway names but uses waypoints only.
 * `Create Flight Plan`: Closes the dialog and creates a new flight plan for the parsed route description and replaces the current plan.
 You have to click `Read Route Description` before creating a flight plan.

 ### Format {#format}